Zulhaditya/linked-list/README.md

 - Show node

 ## Setup
-To run this project, you need install MinGW Compiler on your pc and compile this file.
+To run this project, you need install MinGW Compiler on your PC and compile this file.

 ## Project Status
 Project is: _complete_